In Depth Baby Product Reviews Led by a Pediatrician

 Are All Double Strollers Suitable for Twins?

 Depending on the age of your twins, there are different considerations.
-If your twins are infants and you hope to pair your infant car seats with a stroller, then only half of the doubles we've tested will work as many double strollers aren't compatible with two car seats simultaneously.
-This lack of connectivity means they are essentially useless for twin babies under six to nine months.
-To resolve this issue, you could consider a frame-style option as an excellent way to stroll with two infants until they outgrow their car seats.
-Choosing a frame stroller gives you additional time to decide which features or style you need for how you plan to stroll.
-Alternatively, you can push one and wear the other in a baby carrier until they reach the minimum age of the stroller, which is 6 months on average for most strollers.
+If your twins are infants and you hope to pair your infant car seats with a stroller, then not all double strollers will work as many aren't compatible with two car seats simultaneously.
+This lack of car seat compatibility makes them useless for twins under six to nine months.
+To resolve this issue, you could consider a frame stroller as an excellent way to stroll with two infants until they are big enough for toddler seats.
+Choosing a frame stroller gives you additional time to decide which features or style will best fit your strolling goals.
+Alternatively, you can push one and wear the other in a baby carrier until they reach the minimum stroller age, which is 6 months for most strollers.

 We've purchased and tested more than 210 strollers, including more than 40 double strollers, in our effort to compare performance through testing.